 A cold, windy night in December, right between Christmas and New Year's Day, we set off on a family micro-adventure...

-There’s many of us that long for adventure, but the realities of life (and things like the mortgage) just appear to get in the way.
+Many of us long for adventure, but the realities of life (and things like the mortgage) appear to get in the way.

-With kids, especially young kids, lots of things are an adventure, even if they don't first appear that adventurous to adults...but don't dismiss micro adventures as just something for kids.
-Getting out and doing a micro adventure can knock you out of the day to day grind, and put things in a fresh perspective.
+With kids, especially young kids, many things are an adventure, even if they don't first appear that adventurous to adults...but don't dismiss micro-adventures as just something for kids.
+Getting out and doing a micro-adventure can knock you out of the day-to-day grind and put things in a fresh perspective.

-There was still some frost and a dusting of snow in places on this high remote spot.
+There was still some frost and a dusting of snow in places in this high remote spot.

-Our trusty Trangia wasn’t deterred by the wind.
-It warmed a chilli for our taco’s-in-a-bag recipe.
-This was not only an easy meal to make on a blowy hill top, the chilli the bags helped warm our hands.
+This was not only an easy meal to make on a blowy hilltop; the chilli and bags helped warm our hands.

 After the chilli, the Trangia warmed some mince pies.

-This spot is far away from light pollution, and on a clear night there are plenty of stars to see.
-Not tonight though.
+This spot is far from light pollution, and on a clear night, there are plenty of stars to see.
+Not tonight, though.

-Huddled together under a tarp for some protection, whilst eating our mince pies, we looked onto the twinkling lights of the distant town.
+Huddled together under a tarp for some protection whilst eating our mince pies, we looked at the twinkling lights of the distant town.

-We stayed up there for a few hours, and had not planned to spend all night.
+We stayed there for a few hours and had not planned to spend all night.

-Navigating back down the hill in the dark was tricky, but when we finally returned to the car we were surprised that it wasn't as late as we had expected.
+Navigating back down the hill in the dark was tricky, but when we finally returned to the car, we were surprised it wasn't as late as we had expected.
 Time had been running at a different pace up there.